 Meditation is normal; it is not a mystical experience.
 We can all enter a “meditative state” by simply being absorbed in what we are doing and becoming completely present in the moment.
 Most people believe that the purpose of meditation is to get rid of stress and tune out.
-While it is true that meditation helps one to diminish and even eliminate stress, the real purpose of meditation is to tune in and get “in touch with it all” (as per Deepak Chopra).
-It is not just to de-stress, but to find that peace within – the peace that many spiritual traditions refer to that surpasses all understanding.
+While it is true that meditation helps one to diminish and even eliminate stress, the real purpose of meditation is to tune in to the deeper levels of our mind.
+It is useful in reducing stress levels, but also will help us in becoming more present and focused.
+Most consistent meditators say the practice helps them to cultivate a feeling of peace – the peace that many spiritual traditions refer to as the peace that surpasses all understanding.
 Who doesn’t want some of that?

 Beyond the substantial benefits meditation creates for the mind-body physiology, the greatest gift of meditation is the sense of calm and inner peace it brings into your daily life.
 When you meditate, you go beyond the mind’s noisy chatter into an entirely different way of being: the silence of a mind that s not imprisoned by the past or the future.
-In many ways, silence is the “birthplace” of true happiness.
+Have you heard the saying ” All humanity’s problems stem from man’s inability to sit quietly in a room alone”?
+This was originally said by a French philosopher named Blaise Pascal….in the 1600’s!
+So, our problem with mind chatter is not just an issue in our modern age of technology but is the human tendency to over-think and mentally obsess.
+Our ability to soften the mind chatter is the “birthplace” of true happiness.

 During most of our waking lives, our minds are engaged in a continuous internal dialogue in which the associations of one thought trigger the next.
 All day long our mind spins stories about our work, our health, our finances, our friends and family, or a funny look our neighbour gave us.
 Often we are not even aware of the internal soundtrack rolling in our mind and yet it is the greatest source of stress in our lives.
 The mind is capable of creating positive thoughts and life-affirming stories, but it has what neuroscientists call a negativity bias, a tendency to pay more attention to negative experiences than to positive ones.
 The negativity bias saved many a life millions of years ago – paying such astute attention to potential threats kept our ancestors from being vulnerable to attack by a predator.
 The ones that stopped to admire a beautiful sunset may not have lived to tell the tale….thus, those that survived passed on their genes that paid a lot of attention to perceived danger.
 The legacy of this is a brain that is primed to focus on negative experiences and has a tendency to get stuck in thoughts of anxiety, depression, and limitation.